-With Passover in full swing and Easter Sunday just around the corner, many of us travel to our beloved Stew Leonard's to prepare for the holidays.
+With Passover and Easter Sunday in full swing, many of us travel to our beloved Stew Leonard's to prepare for the holidays.

 Have you ever noticed that Stew Leonard's always seems to be crowded?